AlibabaCloudDocs/hologram/intl.en-US/Common Development Tools/HoloWeb/Connection Management/Manage an internal table.md

 2. Click the required connection and then click **Database**.
 All the created databases are displayed.

-3. Click the required database and then click **Schema**.
-All the available schemas are displayed.
+3. Click the required database and then click **Mode**.
+All the available modes are displayed.

-4. Click the required schema and then click **Table**.
+4. Click the required mode and then click **Table**.
 All the created internal tables are displayed.

 5. Right-click the required internal table and select **Edit table**.